brimorlabs/KStrike/README.md

 ### Usage
 Run the script from the command line, afer you have extracted the database files from the SUM folder.
-This script is written for Python2.
-Python3 support is on the roadmap.
+This script will work with Python 2 or Python 3.
+It has also been tested on the most recent SIFT workstation release

 ```
 This script will parse on-disk User Access Logging found on Windows Server 2012